CircleOfNice/CiRestClientBundle/README.md

 Another concern was the leaky abstraction many of the other bundles present to us in respect to the output: They map the PHP-native curl-addon's API to an object-oriented interface only to let us work with the non-object-oriented original output of curl's API calls.
 At this point it is more convenient to stay with the (extremely inconvenient) PHP internal curl API only.

 But how should outputs be wrapped?
-* So by visiting this page you are probably a Symphony developer?
+* So by visiting this page you are probably a Symphony developer
-* We can infer that you know about the Symfony Response Object, right?
+* Thus we can infer that you know about the Symfony Response Object

+So the Symfony Object is our choice to go: We don't need to roll out our own implementation and can stay within the boundaries of our framework of choice - win/win :).

-So this was an easy one.
-Let's call it a day, take our simple API spec and the symfony Response for wrapping outputs, thereby comfortably remaining within the boundaries of our framework of choice, and start goin' gorillas with this one.
+So all in all let's call it a day and start goin' gorillas with this one.

 #Description
 A smart REST client with a comfortable API providing all REST methods and returning a Symfony Response Object.